telerik/fiddler-jam-docs/extension/recording-a-log.md

    ![Stop capturing screen](../images/ext/ext-images/extension-stop-capturing.png)

-1. Before submitting the log, you could check the recorded log by clicking on **Capture Successful** line.
+1. Before submitting the recorded log, you can review it by clicking on the **Capture Successful** line.
 The **Capture Details** screen will load with a list of the captured sessions, screenshots, console logs, etc. Go back to the previous screen to generate a link and submit the log to the cloud portal.

    ![Stop capturing screen](../images/ext/ext-images/extension-link-options-show-sessions.png)